Our specialties

 Oral component

-Examiners will present cases using a range of imaging modalities.
+Examiners present cases using a range of imaging modalities.
 Candidates will have the ability to manipulate and scroll through images.

-The following changes will be introduced:
+The following changes have been introduced:

 • Changes to the system of scoring with the use of a domain-based marking approach and a new standard setting methodology.